We imagine, create, and grow amazing web experiences.

 Helen Hou-Sandi Director of User Interface Engineering

-Helen is a talented developer with a flair for perfectionism that informs her strengths in usability and user interface design.
+Helen is a talented developer with a flair for perfectionism that informs her strengths in usability and user interface design and engineering.
 Helen joined 10up in Summer 2011 after a few years as both a web developer and instructor of digital media at the Eastman School of Music in Rochester, where she also implemented their WordPress-powered website.
 Today, Helen is 10up’s Director of User Interface Engineering, focusing on projects that demand complex administrative user experiences and providing oversight and guidance on best practices across 10up projects.

 A professional musician with an MM in Piano Accompanying and a BM in Music Performance, you can still catch Helen in concert when she’s not building websites.
 As an artist, Helen embodies the WordPress philosophy that “code is poetry.”
 She is passionate about well-crafted, clean, maintainable code under the hood, and a beautiful administrative user interface for the contributors managing your site.